 Who can apply for a subsidy?

-Subsidised places are intended for those on lower incomes, for whatever reason, for example
+Subsidised places are intended for those who would not otherwise be able to afford to attend a course for whatever reason, for example:

 - people in receipt of universal credit

 - people in low income jobs, or between jobs

 - professional or non professional artists looking to upskill

 - this list is not exhaustive, please do get in touch to discuss your eligibility

 Subsidies are normally offered at a percentage of the course cost, the remaining balance must be paid upon booking to secure your place on the course.
 In some circumstances we might be able to reduce the cost further, please email us if you require a bigger cost reduction in order to come to a workshop.
 There are no restrictions on geographic location, you are welcome to apply from outside of our locality.